YuliaDiachenko/projector_python/README.md

 # projector_python

-#tasks_lect8_cats.py
+#Lecture8
-Program outputs which cats have hats and calculate hats with any amount of rounds and cats.
+Program outputs which cats have hats and calculates hats with any amount of rounds and cats.

+#Lecture9
+Work with modules